hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019678v1-i-spy-with-my-models-eye-visual-search-as-a-behavioural-test-for-mll.md

 ---
 layout: default
-title: I Spy With My Model's Eye: Visual Search as a Behavioural Test for MLLMs
+title: "I Spy With My Model's Eye: Visual Search as a Behavioural Test for MLLMs"
 ---

 # I Spy With My Model's Eye: Visual Search as a Behavioural Test for MLLMs